Samuel29590/MolTimeTravel/README.md

 ## Insects

-The component insect is very simple, insects spawn randomly on the ground and move randomly on the ground.
+The component insect is very simple, insects spawn randomly on the ground and move randomly on the ground waiting to be eaten.

 <br><br><br><br>

 ## Ants

 The component ant.
 Ants spawn in the of the ground and move also randomly on the ground.
+If an ant is close to an insect, the insect die and the storage variable of the simulation increase.

 <br><br><br><br>